DataONEorg/dataone-web/content/people/Liz-Ferguson.md

 ---
 avatar: "/uploads/lf.jpg"
-fullname: " Liz Ferguson"
+fullname: "Liz Ferguson"
-firstname: " Liz"
+firstname: "Liz"
 role: Vice President, Editorial Development
 organization: Wiley
-d1_role: Advisory Board
+d1_team: Advisory Board
 shortbio: As Vice President, Editorial Development, Liz is responsible for growing and supporting the development of Wiley’s global journal programs, both subscription and open access.
 She also has a strong focus on data sharing policies and workflows